dyoder/befog/README.md

 Befog allows you to manage groups or clusters of servers as "banks."
 A bank can have one or many servers.
 Features include the ability to start, stop, add to, remove, or run a command on all servers in a bank.

-For example, the following command would add 3 servers to the server bank named `database`:
+For example, the following command would add 3 servers to the server bank named `web-prod`:

-    befog add database --count 3
+    befog add web-prod --count 3

 Befog provides some basic help whenever a command is invoked with no arguments.
 You can start with this:

     befog